 A thorough and descriptive custody agreement is absolutely necessary not only for logistics, but also for your (and everyone else’s) mental well-being.
 When you feel like you have no control, you can revert back to the custody agreement.
 If it does not work in your favor, at least you have something to blame, right?!

-One of the most common questions we receive in our private Facebook community for stepmoms is, “We are about to go to court… what do we need to make sure is included in our custody agreement?”
+One of the most common questions we receive in our private online community for stepmoms is, “We are about to go to court… what do we need to make sure is included in our custody agreement?”

 For all of you struggling with the same question, my stepmom tribe has helped me pull together this comprehensive list of items we have found helpful in our custody agreements.

 What school district will the child attend?
-If one parent has primary physical custody, it can be assumed that the child will attend school in their school district… but still get it clearly written into the agreement.
+If one parent has primary physical custody, it can be assumed that the child will attend school in their school district… but still, get it clearly written into the agreement.
 Additionally, the child attending school in Parent A’s school district does not mean that Parent A gets to make all of the major decisions.

 Related to schooling concerns, clearly define childcare within your custody agreement if the child is not yet school age, or requires before or after-school care.
 Where will the child attend preschool or daycare?
 Have the cost at-hand, because the cost of child care should be factored into the child support calculation, if applicable.

-During the summer, what will the school age child do?
+During the summer, what will the school-age child do?
 What about during school holidays?
 Is the care of a grandparent regular, and can that be included in the agreement?
 It is important to cross your T’s and dot your I’s when defining child care accurately in a custody agreement.

 Specify exactly when and where child exchanges will occur.
 If it is assumed that exchanges will occur through school drop-offs and pick-ups… then what about times the school is closed?
 If the child is not yet school aged, be more specific than “Monday before work.”
 Specify trades will occur “Monday at 8:00am.”
+How long will Parent A wait for Parent B at the exchange before the visit is forfeited?

 Do the clothes/belongings the child wore/brought need to be exchanged, or is it up to the child to decide what-stays-where?